Healthcare locations

 Braeside Hospital offers comprehensive palliative care services for people diagnosed with a life-limiting illness when relief from symptoms or pain management may be needed.
 These services include:

-We offer comprehensive inpatient, outpatient and day hospital services to aid recovery and regaining independence for patients who are experiencing a wide range of conditions, including:
+We offer comprehensive inpatient and outpatient services to aid recovery and regaining independence for patients who are experiencing a wide range of conditions, including:

 Inpatient and outpatient services are provided for older people experiencing mental health problems, as well as the symptoms of dementia.
 The goal is to provide comprehensive patient assessment, treatment and management.